Jonah-325/deterministic-notes/README.md

 ---

-This repository is maintained separately from the RISC-V Vector Primer to preserve clarity of purpose.
+This repository is maintained separately from the RISC-V Vector Primer to preserve clarity of scope.